-There are two ways to import from Airmail to EagleFiler.
-Both will import the messages as individual .eml files:
+There are two ways to import a single message from Airmail to EagleFiler.
+Both will import the message as a .eml file:

-- Select the messages, choose File ▷ Export to EML, and save the files in the To Import folder or the Files folder. - Drag and drop the messages into an EagleFiler window (not its Dock icon).
+- Select the message, choose File ▷ Export to EML, and save the file in the To Import folder or the Files folder. - Drag and drop the message into an EagleFiler window (not its Dock icon).
 With the current version of Airmail, this does not work on macOS 10.14.
 On macOS 10.15 and later, it works when dragging a single message; if you drag multiple message, only one will be given to EagleFiler.